-To see if elevated sugar intake would indeed produce more aggressive Candida growth, a two step investigation was done on health individuals.
+To see if elevated sugar intake would indeed produce more aggressive Candida growth, a two step investigation was done on healthy individuals.
 The first phase of the process was ascertaining how much refined carbohydrates the individuals routinely ate via a questionnaire.
-The participants had the amount of Candida present in their mouth and fecal matter analyzed as well and correlated with their eating habits.
+The participants had the amount of Candida, present in their mouth and fecal matter analyzed, as well; and correlated with their eating habits.
 Twenty eight healthy individuals, who had an average age of 26.3 years, were randomly selected for this study.
 None of them had undergone antifungal therapies in the 3 months that preceded the study.

 Eliminate Candida from your Stool

-One natural treatment you can employ to eliminate Candida from your poop is presented on this page of Candida Hub: Naturally Cure a Gut Yeast Infection.
+One natural treatment, you can employ to eliminate Candida from your poop, is presented on this page of Candida Hub: Naturally Cure a Gut Yeast Infection.
 You can take antifungal herbal teas and mix in a few drops of edible essential oils along with this treatment plan.
 Making sure you reintroduce helpful probiotic bacteria to the gut after you eliminate the yeast is essential.
 Lactic acid bacteria, like Lactobacillus acidophilus, is a great choice to use in your probiotic treatment.
 If you do not bring back the helpful bacteria, you will have a very hard time keeping Candida at bay.
-The same is true for vaginal infections, you need to put probiotic pills in the vagina after you get rid of the yeast to keep it safe from future yeast infections.
+The same is true for vaginal infections; you need to put probiotic pills in the vagina after you get rid of the yeast, to keep it safe from future infections.

 By using some form of antifungal treatment orally, you will start to eliminate the yeast.
-Adding in a Candida diet (low in sugar and carbohydrates) is also going to be important.
-The yeast will be killed by the antifungals and starved by the low sugar diet.
-Within a short time you should see a radically reduced amount of Candida in the gut.
+Going on a Candida diet (low in sugar and carbohydrates) may also be important.
+The yeast will be killed by the antifungals, and starved by the low sugar diet.
+Within a short time, you should see a radically reduced amount of Candida in the gut.
 A healthy individual has around 50% of their stools dry weight comprised of bacteria (Stephen, Cummings; 1980).
 So, get a probiotic with several beneficial species of bacteria and take it religiously!

 12 Hour Natural, Candida Cure